Loading...

 "should" — strong obligation

-• Appropriate for stating a principle or universal truth.
+• Appropriate for stating a principle.

-• Very strong; can sound preachy if overused.
+• Very strong; can sound preachy.

 約束(やくそく)(まも)るべきだ。